wesselvdv/pgbouncer/doc/config.md

 ### max_packet_size

-Maximum size for PostgreSQL packets that PgBouncer allows through.
+Maximum size for PostgreSQL packets that pg_ddm allows through.
 One packet is either one query or one result set row.
 The full result set can be larger.

 Default: 2147483647